Commercial Use Authorizations (CUA)

 CUA Services Offered

-Wedding Services and Portrait Photography: Portrait and wedding photographers are defined as photographers that are hired (receiving compensation) to take portraits (photos) of individuals.
-This includes wedding photography, student and family portraits and documentary style portraiture.
+Portrait Photography & Wedding Services: Portrait photographers are defined as photographers that are hired (receiving compensation) to take portraits (photos) of individuals.
+This includes engagment photography, student and family portraits, and documentary style portraiture.
+All weddings require an additional Wedding Special Use permit.

 Emergency Road Service and Towing